ldko/git-novice/_episodes/09-conflict.md

 [conflicts]({{ page.root }}/reference/#conflicts) by giving us tools to [resolve]({{ page.root }}/reference/#resolve) overlapping changes.

-To see how we can resolve conflicts, we must first create one.
+To see how we can resolve conflicts, we must first create one (This would be a good time for someone to merge the helper's Libya.md PR).
 The file `countries/Libya.md` currently looks like this in our repository:

 ~~~
 $ cat countries/Libya.md